matrix-org/synapse/docs/admin_api/rooms.md

 Shuts down a room.
 Moves all local users and room aliases automatically to a new room if `new_room_user_id` is set.
-Otherwise local users only leaves the room without any information.
+Otherwise local users only leave the room without any information.

 The new room will be created with the user specified by the `new_room_user_id` parameter as room administrator and will contain a message explaining what happened.
 Users invited to the new room will have power level `-10` by default, and thus be unable to speak.

-If `block` is `True` it preventing new joins to the old room.
+If `block` is `True` it prevents new joins to the old room.

 This API will remove all trace of the old room from your database after removing all local users.